-2020 RE Classic launch is expected next year with a BSVI adhering engine…
+2020 RE Classic launch is expected next year with a BSVI compliant engine…

 Royal Enfield is exhaustively testing its upcoming 2020 Classic range.
-This, along with all the other changes that have been spotted earlier, signify that there will be major changes to the mechanicals of the motorcycle.
+These new pics (along with all the other updates that have been spotted earlier) signify that there will be major changes to the mechanicals of the motorcycle.
 On the aesthetic front, it doesn’t look a lot different from the current version on sale.

-From the earlier spy pics we already know that the new Classic range will get a shorter exhaust, discs on the alternate side (current version has them on the left side) and hence, the chain shifts to the left side of the engine.
-This is the single biggest reason of believing that the Classic may get an exhaustive engine-related upgrade.
+Earlier Rushlane shared the closest-yet spy pics of the complete motorcycle.
+The new Classic range will get a shorter exhaust, discs on the alternate side (current version has them on the left side) and hence, the chain shifts to the left side of the engine.
+This is the single biggest reason of believing that the new Classic may get exhaustive engine-related upgrades.

 2020 RE Classic Launch

 It also gets minor differences in rear shock absorbers and tail lamps.
-Launch, as we believe will be around or slightly earlier than April 2020, which is when the BSVI emission norms kick in.
+Launch, as we believe will be around or slightly earlier than April 2020, which is when the BSVI emission norms kick in in India.
 Apart from this, the first test mules of the 2020 Thunderbird have also been spotted – spy pics here.